kitzeslab/ARU_battery_longevity/report.md

 taken during the morning, midday, and evening for each condition and across three separate days to establish the average temperature.

-Duracell Procell PC1500 alkaline AA (Procell) batteries were used as the control battery type throughout the trials.
-Procells were compared against Panasonic Alkaline Plus Power AA (Panasonic) and Energizer Ultimate Lithium AA (Lithium) batteries at room temperature.
+Duracell Procell PC1500 alkaline AA (Procell)[Duracell Procell PC1500 AA batteries (Procell)](https://www.procell.com/en-us/all-batteries/) batteries were used as the control battery type throughout the trials.
+Procells were compared against [Panasonic
+Alkaline Power Plus AA (Panasonic)](https://www.panasonicbatteryproducts.com/alkaline_plus_power_batteries/) and [Energizer Ultimate Lithium AA (Lithium)](https://www.energizer.com/batteries/energizer-ultimate-lithium-batteries) batteries at room temperature.
 Additionally, the longevity of Procell versus Lithium batteries at fridge and freezer temperatures was compared.

-#### 2.1 Song Meter Micro Trials

-> **Control Configuration**<br>
-> Sample Rate: 32kHz<br>Gain: 18dB<br>Temperature: room<br>Battery Type: Duracell Procell PC1500
->
-> **Sample Rate Configuration:** A total of 24 SMMs were configured to
-> record with an 18dB gain at room temperature with Procell batteries.
-> Three SMMs were set to the same sample rate across each setting
-> outside our control configuration (8, 12, 16, 22.05, 24, 44.1, 48, and
-> 96kHz).
->
-> **Gain Configuration**: A total of 9 SMMs were configured to record at
-> a 32kHz sample rate at room temperature with Procell batteries.
-Three
-> SMMs were set to record at the same gain across each setting outside
-> our control configuration (6, 12, 24dB).
->
-> **Temperature Trials:** A total of 12 SMMs were set to record at a
-> sample rate of 32kHz with a 18dB gain.
-Six SMMs were powered with
-> Procell batteries, and half were placed in the freezer and the other
-> half in the fridge.
-The other 6 SMMs were powered with Lithium
-> batteries, and half were placed in the freezer and the other half in
-> the fridge.
->
-> **Battery Type Trials:** A total of 6 SMMs were set to record at a
-> sample rate of 32kHz with a 18dB gain at room temperature.
-Three were
-> powered with Lithium batteries and three were powered with Panasonic
-> batteries.

-#### 2.2 AudioMoth Trials

-> **Control Configuration**<br>
-> Sample Rate: 32kHz<br>Gain: medium<br>Temperature: room<br>Battery Type: Duracell Procell PC1500
->
-> **Sample Rate Configuration:** A total of 21 AudioMoths were
-> configured to record with an 18dB gain at room temperature with
-> Procell batteries.
-Three AudioMoths were set to the same sample rate
-> across each setting outside our control configuration (8, 16, 48, 96,
-> 192, 250, and 384kHz).
->
-> **Gain Configuration**: A total of 12 AudioMoths were configured to
-> record at a 32kHz sample rate at room temperature with Procell
-> batteries.
-Three AudioMoths were set to record at the same gain across
-> each setting outside our control configuration (low, low-medium,
-> medium-high, and high).
->
-> **Temperature Trials:** A total of 12 AudioMoths were set to record at
-> a sample rate of 32kHz with a 18dB gain.
-Six AudioMoths were powered
-> with Procell batteries, and half were placed in the freezer and the
-> other half in the fridge.
-The other 6 AudioMoths were powered with
-> lithium metal batteries, and half were placed in the freezer and the
-> other half in the fridge.
->
-> **Battery Type Trials:** A total of 6 AudioMoths were set to record at
-> a sample rate of 32kHz with a 18dB gain at room temperature.
-Three
-> were powered with Lithium batteries and three were powered with
-> Panasonic batteries.

-#### 2.3 High Sample Rates

-> The first set of trials revealed that AudioMoths set to record at a
-> sample rate of 96kHz or higher and SMMs set to 96kHz will fill up a
-> 64GB SD card before the batteries die.
-An additional set of trials
-> were run at these higher sample rates.
-All ARUs were set to the same
-> settings used during the initial sample rate trials.
-The ARUs were
-> monitored throughout the day, and a new SD card was placed in the
-> device once the first SD card was filled up.
+### 2.1 Song Meter Micro Trials

+ **Control Configuration**<br>
+Sample Rate: 32kHz<br>Gain: 18dB<br>Temperature: room<br>Battery Type: Duracell Procell PC1500

+ **Sample Rate Configuration:** A total of 24 SMMs were configured to record with an 18dB gain at room temperature with Procell batteries.
+ Three SMMs were set to the same sample rate across each setting outside our control configuration (8, 12, 16, 22.05, 24, 44.1, 48, and 96kHz).

+**Gain Configuration**: A total of 9 SMMs were configured to record at a 32kHz sample rate at room temperature with Procell batteries.
+Three SMMs were set to record at the same gain across each setting outside our control configuration (6, 12, 24dB).

+ **Temperature Trials:** A total of 12 SMMs were set to record at a sample rate of 32kHz with a 18dB gain.
+Six SMMs were powered with Procell batteries, and half were placed in the freezer and the other half in the fridge.
+The other 6 SMMs were powered with Lithium batteries, and half were placed in the freezer and the other half in the fridge.

+ **Battery Type Trials:** A total of 6 SMMs were set to record at a sample rate of 32kHz with a 18dB gain at room temperature.
+Three were powered with Lithium batteries and three were powered with Panasonic batteries.

+### 2.2 AudioMoth Trials

+ **Control Configuration**<br>
+Sample Rate: 32kHz<br>Gain: medium<br>Temperature: room<br>Battery Type: Duracell Procell PC1500

+ **Sample Rate Configuration:** A total of 21 AudioMoths were configured to record with an 18dB gain at room temperature with Procell batteries.
+Three AudioMoths were set to the same sample rate across each setting outside our control configuration (8, 16, 48, 96, 192, 250, and 384kHz).

+ **Gain Configuration**: A total of 12 AudioMoths were configured to record at a 32kHz sample rate at room temperature with Procell batteries.
+Three AudioMoths were set to record at the same gain across each setting outside our control configuration (low, low-medium, medium-high, and high).

+**Temperature Trials:** A total of 12 AudioMoths were set to record at a sample rate of 32kHz with a 18dB gain.
+Six AudioMoths were powered with Procell batteries, and half were placed in the freezer and the other half in the fridge.
+The other 6 AudioMoths were powered with lithium metal batteries, and half were placed in the freezer and the other half in the fridge.

+ **Battery Type Trials:** A total of 6 AudioMoths were set to record at a sample rate of 32kHz with a 18dB gain at room temperature.
+Three were powered with Lithium batteries and three were powered with Panasonic batteries.

+### 2.3 High Sample Rates

+The first set of trials revealed that AudioMoths set to record at a sample rate of 96kHz or higher and SMMs set to 96kHz will fill up a 64GB SD card before the batteries die.
+An additional set of trials were run at these higher sample rates.
+All ARUs were set to the same settings used during the initial sample rate trials.
+The ARUs were monitored throughout the day, and a new SD card was placed in the device once the first SD card was filled up.

 ## 3.0 Song Meter Micro Results

-#### 3.1 Sample Rate Trials
+### 3.1 Sample Rate Trials

-> The hours of audio recorded by each SMM at varying sample rates is
-> summarized in Table 1 alongside the average across the three devices.
+The hours of audio recorded by each SMM at varying sample rates is summarized in Table 1 alongside the average across the three devices.
-> A SMM records an average of 139 hours of audio at our control
-> settings.
-The lowest sample rate would increase the hours recorded by
-> 61% and the highest sample rate would decrease the hours recorded by
-> 34%.
-Overall, there is a negative relationship between the sample rate
-> setting and hours of audio.
-However, there are some discrepancies in
-> linearity between categories.
+ A SMM records an average of 139 hours of audio at our control settings.
+The lowest sample rate would increase the hours recorded by 61% and the highest sample rate would decrease the hours recorded by 34%.
+Overall, there is a negative relationship between the sample rate setting and hours of audio.
+However, there are some discrepancies in linearity between categories.

->
-> Sample rates of 16 and 24kHz allow for similar hours of audio to be
-> recorded instead of a noticeable change between rates.
-A sample rate
-> of 22.05kHz records 8% fewer hours of audio compared to a sample rate
-> of 24kHz.
-Similarly, a sample rate of 44.1kHz records 3% fewer hours
-> of audio compared to a sample rate of 48kHz.
+ Sample rates of 16 and 24kHz allow for similar hours of audio to be recorded instead of a noticeable change between rates.
+A sample rate of 22.05kHz records 8% fewer hours of audio compared to a sample rate of 24kHz.
+Similarly, a sample rate of 44.1kHz records 3% fewer hours of audio compared to a sample rate of 48kHz.

->
-> A sample rate of 96kHz would result in the SD card filling up before
-> the batteries died; however, the batteries would die once the device
-> was rebooted with a new SD card.
-This occurred in the three devices
-> used in the initial trial and the three devices used in the high
-> sample rate trial.
-Table 1 only shows hours of audio for the SMMs used
-> in the first trial although the second trial had similar results.
+ A sample rate of 96kHz would result in the SD card filling up before the batteries died; however, the batteries would die once the device was rebooted with a new SD card.
+This occurred in the three devices used in the initial trial and the three devices used in the high sample rate trial.
+Table 1 only shows hours of audio for the SMMs used in the first trial although the second trial had similar results.

 <table>
 <colgroup>